NivasPiduru/nivaspiduru.github.io/_pages/about.md

 ## Beyond the Lab

-When I'm not training robots or debugging code, I share what I learn on my YouTube channel, contribute to open-source projects, and stay curious about emerging technologies in AI and robotics.
+When I'm not training robots or debugging code, I share what I learn on my YouTube channel and stay curious about emerging technologies in AI and robotics.

 ## Let's Connect